 - cp -r /var/lib/mysql /var/lib/mysql_bkp

-After making the backup, you’re ready to begin investigating whther the table is in fact corrupted.
-If the table uses the MyISAM storage engine, you can check whether it’s corrupted by running a
+After making the backup, you’re ready to begin investigating whether the table is in fact corrupted.
+If the table uses the MyISAM storage engine, you can check whether it’s corrupted by restarting MySQL and running a

 CHECK TABLE statement from the MySQL prompt: